GoAuditsGoAudits

 3. Environmental Cleaning and Disinfection

 Maintaining a clean and disinfected environment reduces the risk of infection spread.
 Routine and targeted cleaning should be prioritized, especially for high-touch areas and resident rooms.
 Care homes should use EPA-registered disinfectants and follow manufacturers’ instructions for effective use.
-This practice extends to the prompt cleaning of blood or other potentially infectious materials spills.
+This practice extends to the prompt cleaning of blood or other potentially infectious material spills.

 4. Managing Outbreaks: Isolation and Cohorting Strategies